 The Alabama Open Records Law, Code of Alabama 1975, § 36-12-40 provides that “[e]very citizen has a right to inspect and take a copy of any public writing of this state, except as otherwise expressly provided by statute.”

-Access to and inspection of public records will be provided during the regular business hours of 8:00 a.m. to 5:00 p.m. at the offices of the Department of Revenue.
+Every effort will be made to provide public records within a reasonable time period.
+Should the requester prefer to inspect the records in person, an appointment should be made through the Tax Policy and Governmental Affairs Division.
+Access to and inspection of public records will be provided during the regular business hours of 8:00 a.m. to 5:00 p.m. at the offices of the Department of Revenue with a scheduled appointment.
 Citizens may be requested to provide identification prior to the inspection of requested documents.
 It is requested that citizens inspecting public records refrain from eating, drinking, and smoking in areas where such records are being inspected and copied.
 The Department of Revenue will determine reasonable limitations on the number of citizens who may inspect and copy records at one time so as not to disrupt the work of the employees of the Department of Revenue.

 Citizens may make copies of available public records using their own equipment while viewing them at the offices of the Department.
 There will be a charge of $1.00 per page for copies of public records made by Department of Revenue employees using state-owned copiers.
 Citizens must pay any outside costs incurred by the Department for providing copies of public records requested by citizens.
 Every effort will be made to provide public records within a reasonable time period.

-If you have questions about the Department’s policy or need further assistance, please contact Acting Tax Policy and Governmental Affairs Director, Kelley Gillikin, at email@example.com or 334-242-1380.
+If you have questions about the Department’s policy or need further assistance, please contact Kelley Gillikin, Acting Tax Policy and Governmental Affairs Division at firstname.lastname@example.org or 334-242-1380.